Wealth International, Limited (trustprofessionals.com) : Where There’s W.I.L., There’s A Way

 In order to illuminate the reality behind our soapbox “ranting” we will be including actual verifiable statistics in this and future articles, as we locate them.

-Our first example: Identity theft – one of the means used by private parties to steel your assets – is one of the fastest growing crimes in the world.
+Our first example: Identity theft – one of the means used by private parties to steal your assets – is one of the fastest growing crimes in the world.
 Losses already amount to approximately $100 Million annually (link).

 The culprit that allows for the rising incidence of this crime is a general lackadaisical attitude by the general populace in relation to their personal and financial privacy, as well as widespread general use of the Social Security Number for almost everything: bank accounts, credit accounts, phone service and other home utilities, tax filings, drivers license and passport applications, and even supermarket frequent shopper cards.